Displays your Facebook wall as a widget or through shortcode on a post or page.

 Go to JSL3 Facebook Wall Feed under Settings on the Dashboard menu.

 Enter your Facebook ID.
 If you do not know your Facebook ID, then use the Graph API Explorer.
 Click Get Access Token.
 You may be prompted to log in.
 If you are prompted to Select permissions, click Get Access Token.
 In the text box next to the Submit button, enter the Facebook Username used in your Facebook URL (for example, my Facebook URL is http://www.facebook.com/takanudo so my Facebook Username is takanudo) followed by ?fields=id.
 Click Submit.
 Your Facebook ID will be in the results.
 Enter the App ID and App Secret you recorded earlier.
 Click Save Changes.

 You will be redirected to Facebook.
 You may be prompted to Log In a couple of times.

-You will be returned to the JSL3 Facebook Wall Feed settings page with your Access Token.
+You will be returned to the JSL3 Facebook Wall Feed settings page with your Access Token and its expiration date.

 Go to Widgets under Appearance on the Dashboard menu.

 Drag the JSL3 Facebook Wall Feed widget to the sidebar of your choice.

 Give the widget a title (or leave it blank) and enter how many posts you want to get from your wall.
 You may also enter the Facebook ID of the Facebook page you want to display in the widget.
 If you leave the Facebook ID blank, the widget will use the Facebook ID entered on the settings page for the plugin.
 Click Save.

 Go check out your Facebook Wall Feed on your WordPress site.